 - Setting up surgical rooms for operation

-- Organizing the medications that will be required
+- Organizing required medications

 - Examining patients’ medical history and requesting diagnostic studies